untangle/mfw_docs/betaoraclevirtualbox.rst

 .. image:: images/beta/image2019-2-25_11-46-30.png
     :scale: 60%

-- On the **File location and size** screen, enter a name for your instance, and click on the folder to locate the `Untangle SD-WAN Router VDI image <http://download.untangle.com/sdwan/beta/sdwan-x86-64-combined_v0.1.0beta1-42-gb4a7e2aeb8_20190318T0838.vdi>`
+- On the **File location and size** screen, enter a name for your instance, and click on the folder icon to locate the Untangle SD-WAN Router VDI image you downloaded.

 - Finish the wizard and then go to **Settings**
 - On the **System** tab, you can remove **Floppy and CD**. we won't be using those.
 Select **Enable I/O APIC**